sbharti2016/ProblemSolvingWithSwift/README.md

 13. Find needle in haystack string problem
 14. Remove given int value from list
 15. Search insert position in sorted list in log(n) run time complexity.
+16. Find length of the last word in a given string